 South Dakota Bounty Hunter Guide: Requirements and Steps

-Requirements for Prospective Bounty Hunters in South Dakota
+Requirements for Prospective Bail Bond Runners in South Dakota

 As noted above, to be a bounty hunter in South Dakota you must be licensed as a bail bond runner.
 The state sets a number of requirements for those who wish to pursue this license.
 To be eligible, you must:

-- Be a US citizen at least 21 years of age
+- Be a US citizen and at least 21 years of age

 - Have been a resident of South Dakota for at least one year preceding your application